Dictators Are The Last To See A Looming Revolution

 You see, when it comes to embezzling our commonwealth, the Muslims involved will forget that Christians are infidels.
 And the Christians will forget that Muslims are trying to Islamise Nigeria.

-Hushpuppi is a Yoruba man, in the past, Igbos would have been hurling insults at Yorubas.
+Hushpuppi is a Yoruba man.
+In the past, Igbos would have been hurling insults at Yorubas.
 Every comment was based on morality and not on ethnicity.

 Likewise, when a video of an Igbo man being tortured by Pakistani drug lords emerged, every comment was based on morality rather than ethnicity.

 I said to myself, it seems my fellow poor masses are getting their senses back.
-It is no longer Igbo vs. Yoruba vs. Hausa, after all, Almajiri children have been used and dumped by their fellow Muslims.
+It is no longer Igbo vs. Yoruba vs. Hausa, after all; Almajiri children have been used and dumped by their fellow Muslims.
 As you can see, the tigers are getting hungrier.

-Overall, Ceausescu of Romania failed because he was out of touch with the plight of his people, until the revolution consumed him.
+Overall, Ceaușescu of Romania failed because he was out of touch with the plight of his people, until the revolution consumed him.
 In Nigeria, revolution is looming, but who will tell the Nigerian Ceausescus that the gap between the poor masses is closing up and that the tigers are getting hungrier?

-Like Ceausescu was betrayed by his loyalists, when our own revolution starts, our political elites will see that the first people to cast the first stones will be their drivers, cooks, personal aides, etc.
+Like Ceaușescu was betrayed by his loyalists, when our own revolution starts, our political elites will see that the first people to cast the first stones will be their drivers, cooks, personal aides, etc.

 And they would be told, "There has been a revolution, you are on your own, Good luck!"